qua-platform/quam/docs/components/octave.md

 For the Octave we have two types of frequency converters:

 - [OctaveUpConverter][quam.components.octave.OctaveUpConverter]: Used to upconvert a pair of IF signals to an RF signal
-- [OctaveDownCovnerter][quam.components.octave.OctaveDownConverter]: Used to downconvert an RF signal to a pair of IF signals
+- [OctaveDownConverter][quam.components.octave.OctaveDownConverter]: Used to downconvert an RF signal to a pair of IF signals

 We can add all relevant frequency converters as follows: